 Step 1 – Complete Adoption Application

 TSBR does not accommodate introductions with one of our dogs without this first step being completed, with the exception of our public events where we invite you and the public to come out and meet our volunteers, and dogs in our program.

 Step 2 – Application Preliminary Review

 TSBR volunteers will screen your application to determine if the necessary information was provided; if not, you will be contacted to provide additional information.
 Most of our communication is via e-mail.

 Step 3 – Landlord Approval Verified

-If it is determined that you rent your home, your landlord will be contacted to make sure you have approval to have a dog in your home.
+If it is determined that you rent your home, your landlord will be contacted to make sure you have the approval necessary to have a dog in your home.
 We also ask about any breed or size limitations.

 If your landlord does not allow for a dog in your home, your application will be denied.

 Step 4 – Veterinary References Contacted

 Our volunteers will contact the veterinary reference(s) you provided to determine if your current pets are spayed/neutered and up to date on vaccinations, and on monthly heartworm preventative.
 If you do not currently have pets, we will ask about the veterinary care that your previous pets received.
 If you have never owned a pet, this step is skipped.

 If your veterinary reference(s) cannot verify spay/neuter, vaccination history, current heartworm status and the purchase of monthly heartworm prevention on current and/or previous pets, processing of your application will be held until you can provide this information.
-Exemptions to our spay/neuter policy are granted on a case by case basis for dogs upon veterinary recommendation to not spay/neuter or upon verification that the dog is actively participating in AKC/CKC sanction event or competition, or is part of an AKC sanctioned registered breeding program.
+Exemptions to our spay/neuter policy are granted on a case by case basis for dogs upon veterinary recommendation to not spay/neuter or upon verification that the dog is actively participating in AKC/CKC sanction event or competition or is part of an AKC sanctioned registered breeding program.